The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

 (The polynomial equations involved are much easier than those we considered in \cite{craven2019un}.
 If $a,b,c$ are the parameters in a generic element of the centralizer, then each of $a,b,c$ is non-zero.
 We obtain an equation $\omega c^2(a+c)=0$, where $\omega$ is a cube root of $1$, so $a=c$.
 Another equation is $c^2(b+\omega c)=0$, so $b=\omega c$.
 This proves that there is a unique subgroup $H$ in $\mbG$ containing $L$.)
-Thus for $p=2$ the conclusion of \cite[Theorem B]{cohenwales1995} also holds, and $H$ is contained in an exotic $3$-local subgroup in all cases.
+Thus for $p=2$, we still have that $H$ is contained in an exotic $3$-local subgroup.